CareEvolution/CE-API-Demo-Android/README.md

 ## Custom URI Schemes, Deep Links, and App Links

 The demo app is configured to use a [Deep Link](https://developer.android.com/training/app-links/#app-links-vs-deep-links) with a custom URI scheme.
 This mechanism was chosen because it won't trigger a chooser dialog and works without server-side configuration.
-Consider implementing an [App Link](https://developer.android.com/training/app-links/#add-app-links) instead.
+Consider implementing a more robust [App Link](https://developer.android.com/training/app-links/#add-app-links) instead.

 The default configuration uses `ceapidemo:path?parameter=value` for its URI scheme.
 To change this: